geog4046/geog4046.github.io/README.md

 The mid-term project will pull together the technologies, methods, and skills learned up to that point to form a working website.
 There will be a set of core features that the site must have, defined in the project guidelines, but you have freedom to use different data and designs.

 ### Final project
 The final project will employ all major concepts taught in the course in a web application serving, consuming, analyzing, and visualizing spatial data.
-The application must satisfy the core requirements defined in the project guidelines, but students use their new-found decision making skills to choose the best technologies and methods to deliver a satisfactory product
+The application must satisfy the core requirements defined in the project guidelines, but students use their new-found decision making skills to choose the best technologies and methods to deliver a satisfactory product.

 ### Mid-term and final exams
-The two exams will pull questions directly from quizzes.
+The two exams will pull material from quizzes.
 They are meant to ensure that you leave the course not only proficient with web GIS software but conversant with web GIS concepts.

 ### Grading
 The accumulated points at the end of the semester are divided by the total possible points for the final grade.